jd3main/ClusterLogicWriter/README.md

+> :warning: This project is no more actively maintained.
+See the latest progress in the `develop` branch.
+If you are interested in continuing this project, feel free to contact me via email or leaving an issue.

 # Cluster Logic Writer

 Cluster Logic Writer is a tool working with ClusterVR's **[ ClusterCreatorKit](https://github.com/ClusterVR/ClusterCreatorKit)**, providing ability to edit logics with codes.

 ![](https://raw.githubusercontent.com/wiki/jd3main/ClusterLogicWriter/example.png)